What is academic integrity?

 Academic integrity ensures that our qualifications are valued and can be trusted.
 Academic misconduct is therefore taken very seriously by RMIT, as well as by the wider tertiary sector and employers.

-The penalties for breaching academic integrity are severe - they include charges of academic misconduct, cancellation of results and exclusion from your course.
+The penalties for breaching academic integrity are severe - they include charges of academic misconduct, cancellation of results and exclusion from your program.